BA (Hons)

 Core Text:

-It is recommended that students purchase the latest editions of all of the core textbooks.
+It is recommended that you purchase the latest editions of all of the core textbooks.
 Many of these texts relate to extensive online material for which you require an access code supplied with the textbook.
 It is possible for students to purchase second-hand copies where applicable.
 Indicative cost is £50 - £200 per year.

 Volunteering and Placements:

-Students may incur travel costs on optional volunteering placements in the second or third year of study.
+You may incur travel costs on optional volunteering placements in the second or third year of study.
 Indicative cost is £5 - £30 per day.

 Smart Clothing:

-Students may be expected to dress formally for oral assessments.
+You may be expected to dress formally for oral assessments.
 Costs will vary depending on the students existing wardrobe.
 Indicative cost is £0 - £50.

 SCHOLARSHIPS, BURSARIES AND AWARDS